-- a) To encourage a variety of residential parcel size options within the plan area. - b) To allow for subdivision of residential development while being conscious of the existing surrounding land uses and the existing natural features.
+- a) To encourage a variety of residential parcel size options within the Plan area. - b) To allow for subdivision of residential development while being conscious of the existing surrounding land uses and the existing natural features.

-- a) To provide opportunities of diverse residential subdivision options in order to appeal to and accommodate a wider population demographic. - b) To allow for additional residential development to locate in appropriate quarter sections, in already established residential subdivisions.
+- a) To provide opportunities of diverse residential subdivision options in order to appeal to and accommodate a wider population demographic. - b) To allow for additional residential development to locate within appropriate quarter sections, in already established residential subdivisions.

-- a) A first parcel out subdivision application within the Residential land use concept area, as shown in Figure 8, may be considered on a previously unsubdivided quarter section, in accordance with the MDP and compliant with Section 8 of this Plan. - b) An application with the intent to create additional residential lots within NW 25-32-6-5, SW 25-32-6-5, SE 26-32-6-5, NE 26-32-6-5 and NW 26-32-6-5 as identified on Figure8: Land Use Concept, shall meet all of the following criteria: - i.
-The application shall include a concept drawing of the subdivision potential of the entire title or the property that is the subject of an application.
-Regardless of the number of proposed lots they shall not exceed a total of 48 lots within the quarter section. - ii.
+- a) A first parcel out subdivision application within the Residential land use concept area, as shown in Figure 8, may be considered on a previously unsubdivided quarter section, in accordance with the MDP and compliant with Section 8 of this Plan. - b) An application with the intent to create additional residential lots within NW 25-32-6-5, SW 25-32-6-5, SE 26-32-6-5, NE 26-32-6-5 and NW 26-32-6-5 as identified on Figure 8: Land Use Concept, shall meet all of the following criteria: - i.
+The application shall include a concept drawing of the subdivision potential for the entire title or the property that is the subject of an application. - ii.
 Parcel sizes shall meet the minimum parcel size as prescribed in the Land Use Bylaw and shall not be smaller than the smallest country residential lot within the quarter section. - iii.
-The maximum parcel size shall not be larger than 15.0 acres. - Provide legal and physical access to each proposed lot(s) that meets County standards. - Consider and accommodate additional onsite water and wastewater servicing and stormwater management requirements in accordance with County's policies. - vi.
-Lands that are subject to or prone to flooding must comply with the policies of Section 8 of this Plan.
+The maximum parcel size shall not be larger than 15.0 acres. - iv.
+Provide legal and physical access to each proposed lot(s) that meets County standards. - v.
+Consider and accommodate additional onsite water and wastewater servicing and stormwater management requirements in accordance with County's policies. - vi.
+Lands that are subject to or prone to flooding must comply with the policies of Section 8 of this Plan. - c) Notwithstanding Policy 7.2.3 a), which may support first parcel out from a previously unsubdivided quarter section, further subdivision applications, beyond the first parcel out, within SW 26-32-6-5, SE 1-33-6-5, SW 6-33-5-5 and SE 6-33-5-5 as identified on Figure 8: Land Use Concept are subject to, but not limited to, the following requirements:

-- c) Notwithstanding Policy 7.2.3 a), which may support first parcel out from a previously unsubdivided quarter sections, further subdivision applications, beyond the first parcel out, within SE 1-33-6-5 as identified on Figure 8: Land Use Concept are subject to, but not limited to, the following requirements: - A Concept Plan inclusive of community consultation, as defined in the MDP, for the entire build out of the quarter section; - ii.
+- i.
+A Concept Plan inclusive of community consultation, as defined in the MDP, for the entire build out of the guarter section; - ii.
 Servicing study (groundwater and septic suitability analysis); - iii.
 Biophysical Assessment; - iv.
 Geotechnical Assessment - v.
 Traffic Impact Assessment: - vi.
 Stormwater Management Plan - vii.
-Flood Hazard Assessment. - d) Parcel size, beyond the first parcel out, within SE 1-33-6-5 shall be at a minimum 5.0 acres and shall not exceed 15.0 acres. - The Concept Plan and supportive studies shall meet Provincial standards, and the requirements of County's Policies and the Land Use Bylaw. - f) New residential subdivision within a quarter section of land that is subject or prone to flooding shall comply with the requirements and restrictions as prescribed for in Section 8 of this Plan. - g) Further to Policy 7.2.3 c), an internal subdivision road to paved standards, will be required at the developer's expense, in accordance with County Policy.
+Flood Hazard Assessment. - d) Parcel size, beyond the first parcel out, within SW 26-32-6-5, SE 1-33-6-5, SW 6-33-5-5 and SE 6-33-5-5 shall be at a minimum 5.0 acres and shall not exceed 15.0 acres. - e) The Concept Plan and supportive studies shall meet Provincial standards, and the requirements of County's Policies and the Land Use Bylaw. - f) New residential subdivision(s) within a quarter section of land that is subject or prone to flooding shall comply with the requirements and restrictions as prescribed for in Section 8 of this Plan. - g) Further to Policy 7.2.3 c), an internal subdivision road to paved standards, will be required at the developer's expense, in accordance with County Policy.